-The most common way to contract STDs, or sexually-transmitted diseases, is through intimate sexual contact.
-It can either be anally, orally, or vaginally.
-Sometimes, it can also be passed on through exposure to infected blood, and from pregnant mother to baby.
+The most common way to contract STDs or sexually-transmitted diseases is through intimate sexual contact.
+It can either be anally, orally or vaginally.
+Sometimes, it can also be passed on through exposure to infected blood, and from a pregnant mother to baby.

 2. I am showing what I think are STD symptoms.
 Does it mean I have an STD?